 (b) Articulations involving an International Partner

-All proposed articulation arrangements with an international partner must be considered in accordance with the University's International Triage Process to secure the necessary Approval to Proceed.
+All proposed articulation arrangements with an international partner must be considered in accordance with the International Partnerships Checklist to secure the necessary Approval to Proceed.

-Where a proposed arrangement is to include the award of a double degree, the supporting documentation should also provide sufficient evidence to demonstrate that the University's Policy on Joint and Dual Awads as been considered and key principles addressed.
+Where a proposed arrangement is to include the award of a double degree, the supporting documentation should also provide sufficient evidence to demonstrate that the Joint and Dual Awards has been considered and key principles addressed.
 Early contact with the Admissions and Access Service and Academic Affairs is also recommended.

 FEB must inform the Secretary to the CPG if the proposed articulation is given Approval to Proceed and supply the name of the assigned University Coordinator, providing confirmation of the decision and supporting documentation.
 The Secretary will then contact the lead School (or Faculty depending on the extent/nature of the arrangement) to confirm next steps.